flexera-public/policy_templates/compliance/github/repository_branch_protection/README.md

-# GitHub.com Repository Branches without Protection
+# GitHub Repository Branches without Protection

 ## What It Does

-Gets the repositories under a list of GitHub.com Organizations and creates incidents for any that do not have protection enabled for their default branch.
+Gets the repositories under a list of GitHub Organizations and creates incidents for any that do not have protection enabled for their default branch.

 ## Input Parameters

-1. GitHub.com Organizations to check - Example: `flexera`
+1. GitHub Organizations to check - Example: `flexera`
 1. Branches that should be protected - Example: `master`
 1. Include default branch regardless of branches list.
 1. Repositories that are whitelisted from the policy - Example: `flexera/repository-name`